Unique equilibrium states for flows and homeomorphisms with non-uniform structure

 We say that $\GGG\subset X\times \RR^+$ has \emph{weak specification at scale $\delta$ with maximum gap size $\tau$} if we want to declare a value of $\tau$ that plays the role described above.
 We say that $\GGG\subset X\times \RR^+$ has \emph{weak specification} if it has weak specification at every scale $\delta>0$. \begin{remark} We often write \emph{(W)-specification} as an abbreviation for weak specification.
 Furthermore, since \emph{(W)-specification} is the only version of the specification property considered in this paper, we henceforth use the term \emph{specification} as shorthand for this property. \end{remark} Intuitively, \eqref{eqn:spec} means that there is some point $y$ whose orbit shadows the orbit of $x_1$ for time $t_1$, then after a ``gap'' of length at most $\tau$, shadows the orbit of $x_2$ for time $t_2$, and so on.
 Note that $s_j$ is the time spent for the orbit $y$ to shadow the orbit segments $(x_1, t_1)$ up to $(x_j, t_j)$.
-The additional hypothesis on the gluing times is also required in Franco's work, and is satisfied by natural examples.
-Note that we differ from Franco in allowing $\tau_j$ to take any value in $[0,\tau]$, not just one that is close to $\tau$.
-This difference is analogous in the discrete time case to the difference between (S)-specification where we take the transition times exactly $\tau$, or (W)-specification where the transition times are bounded above by $\tau$, so we can refer to Franco's definition as the (S)-specification property for a flow.
+Note that we differ from Franco \cite{eF77} in allowing $\tau_j$ to take any value in $[0,\tau]$, not just one that is close to $\tau$.
+This difference is analogous in the discrete time case to the difference between (S)-specification where we take the transition times exactly $\tau$, or (W)-specification where the transition times are bounded above by $\tau$.
 Franco also asks that the shadowing orbit $y$ can be taken to be periodic, and that the gluing time $\tau_j$ does not depend on any of the orbit segments $(x_i, t_i)$ with $i>j+1$.

 We can weaken the definition of specification so that it only applies to elements of $\GGG$ that are sufficiently long.
-This gives us some important additional flexibility which we make use of in \S\ref{sec:all-scales-uniqueness}.
+This gives us some useful additional flexibility which we exploit in Lemma \ref{lem:2-specs}.